Admission to Attadale as an inpatient can be initiated by referrals from physicians, surgeons and/or general practitioners.

 - Does my policy exclude some treatments, for example cardiac, orthopaedic or rehabilitation?

-If you have private health insurance, check with your doctor regarding the gap between the Medicare rebate and his/her charges.
+If you have private health insurance, check with your doctor regarding the gap between the Medicare rebate and their charges.
 Additional charges may be incurred by the purchase of special aids and/or appliances at discharge.
-Accounts are rendered weekly but the hospital will claim directly from your health fund for you, provided you have supplied all information regarding your membership.
+Accounts are rendered weekly, however the hospital will claim directly from your health fund for you, provided you have supplied all information regarding your membership.
+Any special equipment, aids or appliances required for discharge need to be funded privately.

-If you are anxious about costs or any of the above, please don’t hesitate to ring the hospital on (08) 9330 1000 and ask to speak to someone about your Admission.
+If you are anxious about costs or any of the above, please don’t hesitate to ring the hospital on (08) 9330 1000 and ask to speak our ward clerk regarding your admission.

 What to bring